 I’d like to say it always will exist specialist and generalist professionals for ‘no matter what position’.
 As such a medical environment sometimes you won’t know what is happening with you, and you will be looking for a general doctor, and he/she will know what to do and then she/he will suggest to you what to do or find the right doctor.

-I believe Full-stack devs have a global vision for the product and it’s simpler to converge to a Software Architect in comparing to other developer positions.
+I believe Full-stack Devs have a global vision of the product and it’s simpler to become a Software Architect in comparison to other developer positions.